NateECline/Mjolnir_H3_Restored/README.md

 # MJOLNIR
 Mjolnir is a Blender tool for importing/exporting/building Halo 3 Forge maps in Master Chief Collection.

-Working as of halo3.dll build 1.3385.0.0
+Working as of halo3.dll build 1.3495.0.0

 I am not the creator of this tool.
 This tool was originally built off of the Halo Reach Mjolnir tool.
 ExhibitMark created this version for Halo 3.
 I am just restoring the source code for the newest version of MCC and adding on to it.

+In theory this version should not break with game updates.

 ### Brief Tutorial
 https://www.youtube.com/watch?v=bnRqn_kbU0w